 1988 – Boxing legend Mike Tyson knocks out Michael Spinks in 91 seconds during a heavyweight fight in Atlantic City.

-1989 – Spike Lee’s classic film Do The Right Thing, which depicts race relations in a Brooklyn neighborhood on one summer day, is released.
+1989 – Spike Lee’s classic film Do The Right Thing is released in theaters.